Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Discussion

-To validate the effectiveness of the proposed SOR-SNN, we conducted extensive experiments on different tasks and datasets.
-The results in child-like simple-to-complex cognitive task indicate that our SOR-SNN achieves higher performance than other methods in more complex tasks and realizes the highest average accuracy.
+To validate the effectiveness of the proposed ADR-SNN, we conducted extensive experiments on different tasks and datasets.
+The results in child-like simple-to-complex cognitive task indicate that our ADR-SNN achieves higher performance than other methods in more complex tasks and realizes the highest average accuracy.
 Due to its ability to flexibly select sparse neural connections, when an already learned neural pathway is damaged and no longer usable, our model is able to adaptively select suitable alternative pathways from the remained network to repair the structure and function like the biological brain, and does not affect other tasks already learned.
-Furthermore, our SOR-SNN belongs to the pioneering exploration of SNN-based Continual Learning algorithms in the large-scale dataset ImageNet.
-Experiments in the generalized datasets CIFAR100 and ImageNet demonstrate that our SOR-SNN achieves superior performance in SNN-based Continual Learning algorithms.
-In summary, our SOR-SNN model continuously learns more tasks using less energy by self-organizingly constructing task-specific sparse neural pathways, which opens the path for building brain-inspired flexible and adaptive efficient Continual Learning.
+Furthermore, our ADR-SNN belongs to the pioneering exploration of SNN-based Continual Learning algorithms in the large-scale dataset ImageNet.
+Experiments in the generalized datasets CIFADR100 and ImageNet demonstrate that our ADR-SNN achieves superior performance in SNN-based Continual Learning algorithms.
+In summary, our ADR-SNN model continuously learns more tasks using less energy by self-organizingly constructing task-specific sparse neural pathways, which opens the path for building brain-inspired flexible and adaptive efficient Continual Learning.